danielgomezrico/Movies-App-Showcase/README.md

   - `api/`: contains all logic to communicate with the API
 - Tests:
   - Mostly of what is being tested is the business logic, we want to have a lot of these because they run fast.
+- `Favorite feature`: is using a positive UI strategy to show faster the feedback to the user.
+- `EventBus`: used to update the list of favorites if the user changed it.
-- Router: is a simple custom implementation that allows us to have type safety when navigating between pages:
+- `Router`: is a simple custom implementation that allows us to have type safety when navigating between pages:
   - Define what attributes a page requires to start
   - Define what a page returns when it ends
   - Be able to test the navigation with unit testing